Cut the B.S. Diets: Part Deux41.2 lbs LOSTso farJuly 21, 2008 by Israel Lagares | 19 comments

 What does your nutritional breakdown look like?
 Maybe you can share with us what you eat?

-Comment by JohnNo Gravatar
+1. JohnNo Gravatar says:

-“6:15 – Morning cardio Meal ~200 cals– protein shake, or something high in protein and low carb, either before or after your morning cardio.
+“6:15 – Morning cardio Meal ~200 cals– Protein shake, or something high in protein and low carb, either before or after your morning cardio.
 Depends on your stomach.”

 I do the exact opposite.
 I like to be able to get up, eat just enough to have the energy to get through my run, and then get back and eat a substantial breakfast.
 As a result I usually drink two cups of water, eat two servings of watermelon and one banana.
 I let it sit for about 20-30 minutes while I get stuff in order and then I hit the road.